BrightGuru/Genomes-to-Fields-G2F-Genotype-by-Environment-Prediction-Competition/README.md

 ## Code Structure and Script Description

-This repository contains scripts used for phenotypic preprocessing, genomic data integration, and model development for maize yield prediction using gradient boosting and ensemble learning approaches.
+This repository contains scripts for phenotypic preprocessing, genomic data integration, and model development for maize yield prediction using gradient boosting and ensemble learning.

-## Data Preprocessing and Preliminary Analysis
+### Data Preprocessing and Preliminary Analysis

 **Phenotypic and Genotypic Preliminary Analysis** *Preliminary_Analysis.R*
 - Performs data cleaning, outlier detection, BLUE estimation, and initial exploratory analyses for phenotypic and genotypic datasets.
 It also contains code for creating additive-centered (Z) and dominance deviation (W) matrices

-**Model Implementations**
+### Model Implementations

 1. XGBoost Model (Concatenated Features) *G2F_normal.py*